General Betting Guides

 dollarBetting Strategy Guide

-Implied Probability in Sports Betting: How to Calculate and Use It
+Implied Probability in Sports Betting: What Are Implied Odds?

 Since we never know the result of a sporting event until it ends, understanding probability is critical.
 Implied probability helps you determine whether a wager offers value — or whether the sportsbook already priced it correctly.

-Implied probability is the percentage chance of an outcome occurring based on the odds set by a sportsbook.
+Implied probability is the percentage chance of an outcome occurring based on the odds set by a sportsbook — often referred to as implied betting odds.

 Because odds vary slightly from book to book, implied probabilities may differ as well — but they are generally close.
 Even small differences, however, can matter when you’re searching for value.